superman-lopez/monitor-timeouts/README.md

 # monitor-timeouts
-Simple bash script that uses ping for timeouts as a way to determine network disconnects
+Simple bash script that uses ping timeouts as a way to determine network disconnects.
+It uses google.com as the domain to ping, this can be easily edited in the script.
 ## Install

 To download this bash script and give it the correct permissions: